Poutine: Internationally

 Poutine is found in the northern border regions of the United States, including New England and the larger Northeast, the Pacific Northwest, and the Upper Midwest.
 These regions offer further variations of the basic dish, usually by utilizing cheeses other than fresh curds, which are not widely available in the US.
-Wendy's fast food chain offers poutine in the form of "Baconator Fries", which is fried thin sticks of potato with melted yellow cheese and bits of bacon.
 In the country culture, a mixed fry can also come with cooked ground beef on top and is referred to as a hamburger mix, though this is less popular than a regular mix.
 In the Pacific Northwest, one variation replaces the gravy with chowder featuring local seafood.

 Disco fries, french fries typically covered in mozzarella cheese and brown gravy, were popularized in New Jersey in the 1990s.
 They gained their name in the 1970s for being a favourite of late-night diners, who often came from dancing at disco clubs.
 The dish is also popular in New Orleans including variations called Cajun poutine.

 Poutine spread to the United Kingdom, Korea and Russia, where it has been referred to as "Raspoutine".
 The first poutinerie in Paris, La Maison de la Poutine, opened in 2017 and quickly gained attention from mainstream media and gastronomers.

+A similar dish known as chips, cheese and gravy, consisting of thick-cut chips covered in shredded Manx Cheddar cheese and topped with a thick beef gravy, is popular in the Isle of Man.